marquesVF/tsrocket/README.md

 ### Repository layer

 The Repository layer is a collection of TypeORM [custom repository](https://typeorm.io/#/custom-repository/custom-repository-extends-standard-repository).
+Any model manipulation or validation should be included in it.

 ### Service layer